 CLAT Legal Reasoning Syllabus 2025: List of Topics Asked in Previous Years, Books, Preparation

-CLAT 2025 is scheduled to be held on December 1, 2024, in offline mode.
+CLAT 2025 was scheduled on December 1, 2024, in offline mode.
 The CLAT 2025 syllabus has five subjects - English, legal reasoning, logical reasoning, maths and general knowledge with current affairs.
 The section-wise overview of the CLAT syllabus is given below.

 CLAT Subjects 2025: Overview